 Results demonstrated that short-term events, especially those that include additional classroom experiences, can result in knowledge gain and changes in attitudes in young children.
 Teacher knowledge and attitude were not correlated with student knowledge and attitude; however, school district and type of outdoor activities enjoyed by students were both good predictors of knowledge and attitude scores.

 Kinder, Tiffany, "Using Short-Term Environmental Education Programs To Increase Student Learning and Elicit Positive Attitude Change" (2012).
 All Graduate Plan B and other Reports.
-Paper 157.
+157.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .